skion/docs.getdbt.com/website/docs/reference/resource-configs/dbt_valid_to_current.md

 If you prefer to use a specific value instead of `NULL` for `dbt_valid_to` in current and future records, you can use the `dbt_valid_to_current` configuration option.
 For example, setting a date in the far future, `9999-12-31`.

 The value assigned to `dbt_valid_to_current` should be a string representing a valid date or timestamp, depending on your database's requirements.
+Use expressions that work within the data platform.

 ### Managing records
 - For existing records &mdash; To avoid any unintentional data modification, dbt will _not_ automatically adjust the current value in the existing `dbt_valid_to` column.
 Existing current records will still have `dbt_valid_to` set to `NULL`.